jkaganovsky/jkaganovsky/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 # Jailanie Kaganovsky's Portfolio
 ## Description
 Here you will find my current portfolio as a web developer using REACT.
-All of which will contain past, current, and future projects that I have built and are cotinuously being updated and improved since I started UW Coding Bootcamp in September 2020.
+All of which will contain past, current, and future projects that I have built and are continuously being updated and improved since I started UW Coding Bootcamp in September 2020.

-This project will serve as the Portfolio I will be using for future job prospects, which will continuosly be edited, updated, and improved on as I continue to build on my coding skills throughout this program.
+This project will serve as the Portfolio I will be using for future job prospects, which will continuosly be edited, updated, and improved on as I continue to build on my coding skills throughout and post this program.

 ## Links